gagibran/udemy-complete-csharp-unity-game-developer-2d/README.md

 Back to `TextMesh Pro`, we can create new font assets by clicking `Font Asset Creator`.
 If it's the first time clicking it, it will ask to import TextMesh Pro (TMP) essentials and extras.
 Just click `Import` for both options and we're set to go.

+A folder called `TextMesh Pro`, with the additional packages will be created inside the `Assets` folder.

 The creator screen looks like this:

 ![Font Asset Creator](readme-images/font-asset-creator.png)